Bernard Baily: Early life and career

 More Fun Comics #52 (Feb.
 1940).
 Debut of the Spectre.
 Art by Baily.

-Bernard Baily began his comics career under S. M. "Jerry" Iger, editor of Wow - What a Magazine!, one of the seminal American comic books.
+Bernard Bailynson was the son and the oldest of four children of two immigrant parents from Vitebsk.
+His father's name was Anglicized from Beilinsohn to Bailynson, which Bernard shortened to Baily.
+He began his comics career under S. M. "Jerry" Iger, editor of Wow - What a Magazine!, one of the seminal American comic books.
 The title ran four issues (cover-dated July-Sept. & Nov.
 1936).
 Like many other creators during the late-1930s and 1940s period fans and historians call the Golden Age of Comic Books, Baily transitioned to the newly formed studio Eisner & Iger, a prominent comic book packager that produced comics on demand for publishers entering the new medium.
 There through the late 1930s, Baily worked on such fillers as the one-page movie-star biographies "Star Snapshots" for publisher Quality Comics' Smash Comics, as well as on a syndicated comic strip, Phyllis.

 For DC Comics precursor National Comics, Baily co-created and drew the adventure feature "Tex Thomson" in Action Comics #1 (June 1938), the landmark comic book that introduced Superman.
 The Thomson feature ran through Action Comics #32 (Jan.
 1941), after which the character adopted the superhero identities Mister America (Action Comics #33-52) and the Americommando (Action Comics #53-74, reaching to cover-date July 1944).
 Baily also wrote and drew the pirate-adventure feature "Buccaneer" in National's More Fun Comics #32-51 (June 1938 - Jan.
 1940).